we are all in this together.

 The overwhelming majority of LGBTQ youth reported recent symptoms of generalized anxiety disorder or major depressive disorder1.

 |White Youth||Native/Indigenous Youth||Black Youth||Latinx Youth||Asian/Pacific Islander Youth||Multiracial Youth|

 Data from The Trevor Project’s 2021 National Survey on LGBTQ Youth Mental Health.

 of all LGBTQ youth of color reported experiencing discrimination based on their race/ethnicity in the past year, including:

 of Black LGBTQ youth, and,

-If you’re struggling please feel free to call the National Suicide Prevention Lifeline at 1-800-273-8255 .
-It is available 24/7 and is confidential.
+If you’re struggling please feel free to call or text the 988 Suicide & Crisis Lifeline at 988.
+To chat with the Lifeline online, go to 988Lifeline.org.
+It is a free, confidential resource available 24/7.